About this taught graduate course

 This postgraduate award aims to develop systematic knowledge and comprehensive understanding of classic and contemporary career development theories from a range of discipline areas.
 It will also develop confident and creative practice informed by key career development concepts.
-You will learn to cultivate innovative and effective practice appropriate to a range of relevant roles e.g. career-related one-to-one work, group work, employer liaison, online provision, management and marketing.
+You will learn to cultivate innovative and effective practice appropriate to a range of relevant roles.

-30 hours of blended learning consisting of intensive all-day workshops with further materials provided via a virtual learning environment supported by core reading available electronically and tutorial.
+30 hours of blended learning consisting of intensive all-day workshops with further materials provided via a virtual learning environment, supported by core reading available electronically and a post-workshop webinar.

 Vary between 20-40 students dependent on the module.